benjaminbellman/benjaminbellman/README.md

 - 📦 Applied Machine Learning techniques on Shopify Orders Exports to predict Customer Repeats and LTV.
 Code can be used by any Shopify store-owner!
 - 🎵 Used Supervised ML to predict song plays from my personal Itunes Library and how my taste changed over time.
 - 📊 Determined Optimal Ticket Pricing Strategy for ski resort using both unsupervised and supervised learning techniques.
-- 📈 Use of ARIMA models to forecast sales of Cigarette manufacturer.
 -  Over 15+ different Data Science Case Studies as part of Springboard's 550+ hours Curriculum.

 ### Fun Facts: